TN Visa Electrical Engineering Intern Jobs

 How does TN visa sponsorship for this role compare to H-1B sponsorship?

-TN visa sponsorship for electrical engineering interns is significantly faster and more predictable than H-1B.
+TN visa sponsorship for electrical engineering interns is significantly faster and more predictable than H-1B visa.
 There's no lottery, no annual cap for Canadians, and no multi-month USCIS petition window.
 Canadian nationals can receive TN status same-day at a port of entry.
-H-1B requires an employer to file months in advance and win a randomized selection.
+H-1B visa requires an employer to file months in advance and win a randomized selection.
 For internship timelines, TN is the practical choice when the role qualifies.

 What documents does my employer need to prepare for my TN sponsorship?